cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-outgoing-http-requests/index.md

 ### StubObjectPattern

+Creating an endpoint mapping definition requires a couple lines of code.
+Even for a simple endpoint it might be at least 25 lines.
+Most of that code is related to endpoint parameters but it's not always important from the test case perspective.
+All that code for preparing stubs can quickly become complex and difficult to manage, degrading readability of our tests cases.
-While it's possible to define request mocks directly in your test scenario code using WireMock's API, it can quickly become complex and difficult to manage.
-Instead, it's recommended to create an object that represents the mocked service and provides methods for defining the specific mocks needed for each operation.
-This approach makes it easier to create and manage mock services, and also allows for more expressive and readable test scenarios.
-By wrapping the mock definitions into meaningful methods, you can more easily understand the purpose of each mock and avoid errors or inconsistencies in your test code.
-Overall, this approach simplifies the process of defining and managing mock services in your .NET application.
+My solution is to create an object that represents the stubbed service and provides methods for defining stubs for each operation consumed from that service.
+By wrapping the logic for creating stub definitions into meaningful methods, you can more easily understand the purpose of each stub and avoid errors or inconsistencies in your test code.

 ```cs
 public class WeatherServiceStub